syncfusion-content/js-api-docs/api/js/ejResizable.md

-Sets the min Height for resizing
+Sets the min Height below which an element cannot be resized.